dgarhdez/python-for-data-analysis-1/README.md

 SESSION 4: Conditionals and loops

-SESSION 5: Exercises and practice

-SESSION 6: User-defined functions
+SESSION 5: User-defined functions

-SESSION 7: Dictionaries and sets
+SESSION 6: Dictionaries and sets

-SESSION 8: List, dictionary, and set comprehensions
+SESSION 7: List, dictionary, and set comprehensions

-SESSION 9: OS, context manager, file handling
+SESSION 8: OS, context manager, file handling

-SESSION 10: Work on 5 selected Project Euler problems using the concepts learned so far
+SESSION 9: Work on 5 selected Project Euler problems using the concepts learned so far

-SESSION 11: Discussion of the solution of the selected Project Euler problems (part I)

-SESSION 12: Discussion of the solution of the selected Project Euler problems (part II)

-SESSION 13: Manipulation of JSON data
+SESSION 10: Manipulation of JSON data

-SESSION 14: Work on JSON data
+SESSION 11: Work on JSON data

-SESSION 15: The basics of NumPy arrays
+SESSION 12: The basics of NumPy arrays

-SESSION 16: Arithmetic operations and comparisons and boolean logic
+SESSION 13: Arithmetic operations and comparisons and boolean logic

-SESSION 17: Masks for data filtering
+SESSION 14: Masks for data filtering

-SESSION 18: N-dimensional data
+SESSION 15: N-dimensional data

-SESSION 19: Work on NumPy arrays
+SESSION 16: Work on NumPy arrays